nathanwkwong/remix-ai-image-generator/README.md

 npm install
 ```

-Get an API key generated from [https://platform.openai.com](OpenAI API Platform) using a registered account.
+Get an API key generated from [OpenAI API Platform](https://platform.openai.com) using a registered account.
 And put the key to the .env file at the root level of the repository.

 Afterwards, start the Remix development server like so: